firehol/firehol/doc/firehol/firehol-variables.5.md

     ~~~~

 FIREHOL\_DROP\_ORPHAN\_TCP\_ACK\_FIN
-:   If set to 1, FireHOL will drop all TCP connections with ACK FIN set
+:   If set to 1, FireHOL will drop all orphan such packets
     without logging them.

     In busy environments the iptables(8) connection tracker removes